kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 A total of 49648 gadgets found.
 You decided to keep only the unique ones, 15262 unique gadgets found.
 ```
 Interesting!
 The total amount of gadgets increase on the busybox target, but the amount of unique gadgets decrease somewhat.
 Remember that for exploitation, we are interested in unique gadgets.
+We will address the gadget increase later in the Kernel section.

 The ROPgadget tool finds the following results.